fisharebest/webtrees/readme.txt

     $factarray["ABBR"] = "Abbreviation";

-As an example, if you use a genealogy program that generates the tag "_ZZZZ" you can customize PhpGedView to accept this code by adding the following lines to the extra.en.php file:
+As an example, if you use a genealogy program that generates the tag "_ZZZZ" you can customize webtrees to accept this code by adding the following lines to the extra.en.php file:
     <?php
     $factarray["_ZZZZ"] = "Tag Label goes here";